-While not being focused on having the smallest compute and memory footprints, MetalK8s can provide a fully functional single node "cluster".
-The Bootstrap node can be configured to also allow running applications next to all the other services required (see the section about taints below).
+Although its design is not focused on having the smallest compute and memory footprints, MetalK8s can provide a fully functional single-node "cluster".
+The bootstrap node can be configured to also allow running applications next to all other required services (see the section about taints below).

-A single node cluster does not provide any form of resilience to machine or site failure, which is why the recommended most compact architecture to use in production includes three machines:
+Because a single-node cluster has no resilience to machine or site failure, a three-machine cluster is the most compact recommended production architecture.
+This architecture includes:

-- · Two machines running control plane services alongside infra and workload applications - One machine running Bootstrap services in addition to all the other services
+- · Two machines running control plane services alongside infra and workload applications - One machine running bootstrap services and all other services

-Note: Sizing of such compact clusters needs to account for the expected load, and the exact impact of colocating an application with MetalK8s services needs to be evaluated by said application's provider.
+Note: Sizing for such compact clusters must account for the expected load.
+The exact impact of colocating an application with MetalK8s services must be evaluated by that application's provider.